 Greek term for a large, thick-walled and bulbous vessel (plural pithoi) made of stoneware or clay.
-It was similar to an amphora, but compared to this it usually had a flat bottom so that it could be stored upright.
-It was as high as a man and had eyelets on the upper side through which ropes could be pulled for transport.
-In ancient Greece, especially in the Aegean cultural area, it was used as a storage and transport container for grain, honey, olive oil, salt and wine.
-The surface was smooth or structurally designed with band patterns in beige, sand, brown and rotochrome.
-In a cellar in Zagora on the Cyclades island of Andros 47 pithoi for wine were found.
-In addition, it was also used for burial of the dead.
-The philosopher Diogenes (410-323 B.C.) is said to have lived in a pithos for a time.
-Similar vessels are Dolium (Roman), Kvevri (Georgian), Talha (Portuguese) and Tinaja (Spanish).
-See also under wine vessels.
+It was similar to an amphora, but in contrast to this vessel, which tapered to a point at the bottom, it usually had a flat base so that it could also be kept standing up.
+It was up to more than a man high and had eyelets at the top through which ropes could be pulled for transport.
+It was used in ancient Greece, especially in the Aegean cultural area, as a storage and transport container for grain, honey, olive oil, salt and wine.
+The surface was smooth or structurally designed by band patterns in beige, sand, brown and red ochre.
+In a cellar in Zagora on the Cycladic island of Andros, 47 pithoi for wine were found.
+In addition, it was also used for burying the dead.
+The philosopher Diogenes (410-323 BC) is said to have lived in a pithos for a time.
+Similar vessels are dolium (Roman), kvevri (Georgian), talha (Portuguese) and tinaja (Spanish).
+See also a complete listing under Wine Vessels.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW